DavidHHeritage/OOP-Final-Project/README.md

     * C#
       * In C# it is favorable to use auto properties as opposed to using set/get methods.
 This is due to the fact that the auto-implemented property takes up the least amount of space and if you wish to be more explicit and create a computed property with your delcaration you are capable of doing so.
-After the program is compiled a backing field will automatically be created.
+After the program is compiling a backing field will automatically be created.
         ```
         //auto-implemented property
         public string Info {get; set;}
         ```

   * Interfaces/ protocols
+    * In object oriented programming you often will find yourself using interfaces.
+An interface is a reference type that is used in both Java and C#.
+It is a collection of abstract methods and one would use classes to implement the interface.
+An interface may also have constants, default methods, static methods, and nested types.
+C# and Java are almost identical in how they use interfaces, however, they do differ slightly in in the syntax in declaring the interface.
+    <br /> Java Example:
+      ```
+      interface Example{
+          void Method();
+      }
+      interface Sample extends Example{
+          void SetText(String Text);
+      }
+      ```

+      C# Example:
+      ```
+      interface Example{
+          void Method();
+      }
+      interface Sample: Example{
+          void SetText(String Text);
+      }
+      ```